 This is your belief in yourself.
 Believing that you can in fact do something is obviously a major factor in weight loss and fitness.
 If you don’t feel that you have a lot of “I can” in you, start with small, easy tasks or goals and work your way up.
 Just believe in yourself.

 I have been studying for the NASM personal trainer certification, and they have formulated a very specific way to set goals with clients.
-(Update, I’ve been a personal trainer for a year now!)
+(Update, I’ve been a personal trainer for almost two years now!)
 I’d like to share this with you because I think it can be very effective in the way of fitness.
 It’s known as SMART, and it breaks down as follows:

 This means that you are keeping track of your starting point.
 Whether you are using your weight in numbers as a goal or keeping track of inches lost, you must be able to measure your goals somehow so that you may be rewarded with progress.